-Hong Kong….When making travel plans, where you go isn’t the only important factor – when you go has a part to play as well.
-This could be for a variety of reasons, such as the weather, when people you know in the country might be available…or it could be that you want to coincide our visit with a particular event that is happening in the place at the time.
+Hong Kong…When making travel plans, where you go isn’t the only important factor – when you go has a part to play as well.
+This could be for a variety of reasons, such as the weather when people you know in the country might be available…or it could be that you want to coincide with our visit with a particular event that is happening in the place at the time.

-The HK Walls was a two week project that ran in March 2016, and featured renowned graffiti artists from both Hong Kong and around the world taking ownership of a wall space in the Sham Shui Po district so as to bring street art to the neighbourhood; think of it as democratising art instead of keeping it hermetically sealed away in exclusive museums.
+The HK Walls was a two-week project that ran in March 2016, and featured renowned graffiti artists from both Hong Kong and around the world taking ownership of wall space in the Sham Shui Po district so as to bring street art to the neighborhood; think of it as democratizing art instead of keeping it hermetically sealed away in exclusive museums.

 Hunting down the individual artwork made for a fun, treasure hunt-esque experience, with the two pieces we saw that the artists were actually working on there and then being particular highlights.
-The best one of all – by the renowned Spanish artist Okuda – was a colourful, geometric based, pop surrealist piece entitled ‘Rainbow Thief’ that covered the whole side of a building and was simply stunning.
+The best one of all – by the renowned Spanish artist Okuda – was a colorful, geometric based, pop-surrealist piece entitled ‘Rainbow Thief’ that covered the whole side of a building and was simply stunning.